 LISTEN TO AUDIO OF THIS CONTENT

-Metformin and Alcohol: Metformin (Glucophage) is prescribed for treating type 2 diabetes in overweight people and, more recently, to reduce symptoms of.
+Metformin (Glucophage) is prescribed for treating type 2 diabetes in overweight people and, more recently, to reduce symptoms of polycystic ovary syndrome.
 In some cases, Metformin may be used to prevent or delay development of full-blown diabetes in people with pre-diabetes.

 By decreasing production of liver glucose and improving sensitivity to insulin, Metformin reduces high blood sugar and health complications resulting from type 2 diabetes.
 It also enhances effectiveness of the body’s utilization of existing glucose to support minimization of intestinal absorption of blood glucose.